1coderookie/Klipper4KobraGoNeo/cfg/README.md

 - *DON'T start trying to print right away!*
 - You have to adjust the settings in the `printer.cfg` file to your system and needs and proceed with the basic config checks mentioned in the official documentation of Klipper: https://www.klipper3d.org/Config_checks.html
 - Check all settings, there might be mistakes and wrong settings!

+- *The file `regular-KOBRA_Sad_Kaleidoscope3286_printer.cfg` is for the ***regular KOBRA*** only!*
+  *Don't use it with the Kobra Go or Kobra Neo!*
+  *If you want to use Klipper on the regular Kobra, you need to resolder one SMD resistor (R65 to R66).
+Read here: https://klipper.discourse.group/t/support-for-hdsc-chips-hc32f460/2860/54 (look at the second image Steve Gotthardt posted there (December 18, 2022, 3:16pm)).*

 ---